 Make sure to check this page regularly and keep an eye out for any updates!

 Harold’s Cross National School is very proud to be recognised as a Green School.
 We are committed to being a Green School and our aim is to teach each child to respect their environment and to hopefully put what into practice what they have learned in school.
 On this page you will learn all about the various initiatives that are taking place to ensure that we continue to maintain our Green Schools status and to help to increase awareness about a variety of environmental issues.

 We are currently working on our fifth Green Schools theme which is Biodiversity.
 Biodiversity is the study of plants and animals.
-Our ultimate aim is to make students, parents and teachers aware of the Biodiversity that exists in our world.
+Our ultimate aim is to make students, parents and teachers aware of the different biodiversity that exists in our world.

-Here in Harold’s Cross National School we have been involved in the Green Schools programme since 2009.
-As part of this programme, we have earned an impressive four Green Flags and are currently working on our fifth.
+Here in Harold’s Cross National School we have been involved in the Green Schools initiative since 2009.
+Over the years we have earned an impressive four Green Flags and are currently working on our fifth.

 The Green Schools themes that we have explored to date have been: